Working in Maintenance

 The Maintenance Team

-Employees at the Legacy Project are dedicated to becoming the most respected potash mining operation in Saskatchewan – focusing on people, performance and sustainability.
-For the Maintenance team at the Legacy Project, near Bethune (40km from either Moose Jaw or Regina), this vision is at the heart of the work performed on a daily basis.
-The Maintenance team at the Legacy Project site has a critical role to play in ensuring start up stays on schedule.
+Employees at Bethune mine are dedicated to becoming the most respected potash mining operation in Saskatchewan – focusing on people, performance and sustainability.
+For the Maintenance team at Bethune mine, near the community of Bethune (40 km from either Moose Jaw or Regina), this vision is at the heart of the work performed on a daily basis.
+The Maintenance team at Bethune site has a critical role to play in ensuring start up stays on schedule.

 The Maintenance group has four key areas